Listing Courses and Certificates on your CV / Resume

 You have a lot of work experience

-If you have a lot of work experience, you’ll need to consider whether you have enough space on your CV to list your courses, bearing in mind that a CV should ideally be no more than two A4 pages in length.
+If you have a lot of work experience, you’ll need to consider whether you have enough space on your resume to list your courses, bearing in mind that a CV should ideally be no more than two A4 pages in length.

-While courses can help convince employers of your suitability for the job, it’s your practical experience that counts, so if you’ve had the opportunity to apply what you’ve learnt since taking the course, it’s fine to leave the course off your CV.
+While courses can help convince employers of your suitability for the job, it’s your practical experience that counts, so if you’ve had the opportunity to apply what you’ve learnt since taking the course, it’s fine to leave the course off your resume.

 Non-recent courses